tamunoWoks/drivers_assessment/README.md

 30. If another vehicle is following too close, what should a driver do?
     **= Slow down gradually and encourage the other vehicle to pass.**
 ---
+31. When recovering from a skid, a driver should:
+    **= Steer in the direction the driver wants the front of the vehicle to go.**
+---